Hey Kids (Start Here)

 “Newton,” Hermann says.

-Hermann is about to advise him that there is certainly no earthly reason for him to stay, no earthly reason for him to be here at all, why is he here—but before he can quite work out how to do it, Newton begins quietly humming Strange Attractor and Hermann decides he ought to be left to it.
+Hermann is about to protest that there’s no earthly reason for him to stay, no reason for him to be here at all—but before he can quite work out how to word it, Newton begins quietly humming Strange Attractor.

 Comments